Noonan syndrome: Head

 Some of the characteristic features of Noonan syndrome include a large head with excess skin on the back of the neck, low hairline at the nape of the neck, high hairline at the front of the head, triangular face shape, broad forehead, and a short, webbed neck.

 In the eyes, hypertelorism (widely set eyes) is a defining characteristic, present in 95% of people with Noonan syndrome.
 This may be accompanied by epicanthal folds (extra fold of skin at the inner corner of the eye), ptosis (drooping of the eyelids), proptosis (bulging eyes), strabismus (inward or outward turning of the eyes), nystagmus (jerking movement of the eyes) and refractive visual errors.

 The nose may be small, wide, and upturned.

 The development of the ears and auditory system may be affected in people with Noonan's syndrome.
 This can result in low-set ears (in over 90%), backward-rotated ears (over 90%), thick helix (outer rim) of ear (over 90%), incomplete folding of ears, chronic otitis media (ear infections), and hearing loss.

 Development of the mouth may also be affected in Noonan syndrome.
-This can result in deeply grooved philtrum (top lip line) (over 90%), micrognathia (undersized lower jaw), high arched palate, articulation difficulties (teeth don't line up) which can lead to dental problems.
+This can result in a deeply-grooved philtrum (in over 90%), micrognathia, and a high arched palate.
+These can lead to dental problems such as tooth misalignment, which may result in articulation difficulties.
 Similar to the muscular manifestations above, in the mouth, poor tongue control may be observed.